Onnis-Lab/MatchingFigures/README.md

 ```sh
 otree devserver
 ```
-Open [the link](http://localhost:8000) as prompted, lick on either the session link or the single-use links.
+Open [the link](http://localhost:8000) as prompted, click on either the session link or the single-use links.
 The page should like something like [this](https://github.com/moyasui/TalkingGame/blob/main/Demo/Figure%20Matching%20Game.html).